Bodycam video shows 3-year-old drowning in pool saved by police officers

 Officer Lindblom then began chest compressions until the 3-year-old finally took a breath, regaining her pulse.

-"When I saw her take that breath, I really just thought it was a miracle. when we arrived on scene I didn't expect her to recover," said Lindblom.
+"When I saw her take that breath, I really just thought it was a miracle," Lindblom said.
+"When we arrived on scene I didn't expect her to recover."

 Both officers said they're also parents of young kids and couldn't help but think if that was their own child.